Written by László.

 As an addition to these, the current view implies, that since technological evolution is a natural law (there is nothing we can do about it), it’s quite natural that we can use technology in order to accelerate our overall evolution, which, let’s add quickly, we can only imagine in a materialistic way.

-The current views of near – term evolution are expressed in trans-humanistic visions, whereby humans will enhance their cognitive capabilities with various technologies, thereby becoming gods (Homo Deus by Harari is recommended reading by tech managers, who perceive – not surprisingly – cognitive skills as the most useful for developing apps, solving problems, etc.)!
+The current views of near – term evolution are expressed in trans-humanistic visions, whereby humans will enhance their cognitive capabilities with various technologies, thereby becoming gods (Homo Deus by Harari is recommended reading by tech managers, who deify mere cognitive skills, since these are the most useful for developing apps, solving problems, etc.)!

 The modern view on intelligence is rather narrow and only considers the cognitive functions of the mind.